Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 -------------
 After downloading the Selenium-RC zip file from the `downloads page`_ you'll notice it has several sub-folders.
-These folders have all the components you'll need for using Selnium-RC with the supported programming language of your choice.
+These folders have all the components you'll need for using Selenium-RC with the supported programming language of your choice.

-Once you've chosen a language to work with, you simply need to
+Once you've chosen a language to work with, you simply need to:

 * Install the Selenium-RC Server.
 * Set up a programming project using a language specific client driver.